In Memoriam

 Paul Whitty

-It is with deep sorrow that we announce the passing of our esteemed colleague and friend, Paul Whitty.
+It is with deep sorrow that we announce the passing of our esteemed colleague and friend, Paul Whitty, on October 21, 2023.
 Paul’s contributions to the Kentucky Branch of the English-Speaking Union were immeasurable and his presence will be profoundly missed.
 In recognition of his remarkable lifetime of service, Paul Whitty was honored with the Kentucky Branch Lifetime Achievement Award at the National Convention this past Friday evening.
 This accolade was a testament to his outstanding contributions to our cause, and it is a tribute that will forever stand as a reminder of his lasting impact.

 Keith Eiken